kaliypsocraft/something-awesome/REPORT.md

     Regular practice with `gdb` step-through debugging helped me better interpret function calls and memory allocations in unfamiliar binary files, ultimately boosting my confidence with low-level code.

+    The low-level challenges were fixed using the techniques from binary exploitation.
+There was an intersection between the skills developed in both challenge types.
+For example, knowing how function arguments and the stack operated gave me a deeper udnersandign of the flow of a program.
 ---

 ### Other Challenges
 !!! warning Communication and Logistics
     Other issues were logistical but still impacted my workflow.
 I frequently encountered PATH issues and package errors that required considerable time and patience to resolve.
 Often, I turned to Stack Overflow or community forums for troubleshooting.
 In some cases, the solutions required manual adjustments to environment settings or reconfiguration of dependencies to ensure all tools worked smoothly.

+    In the final few hours whilst I wanted to push a new commit up I kept one of the `.img` files from the forensics exercises.
+Due to the sheer scale of it, `git push` did not work and I was forced to use `git filter-repo --path forensics/op_orchid/disk.flag.img --invert-paths`.
+This however caused some extra issues as now I had to reissue myself a fine-grained token in order to contribute to my own repo.
+In future, remove all `.img` files and be cognizant of what I am pushing into repos.

     Another challenge was effectively conveying new concepts in text.
 This tested my ability not only to understand the knowledge deeply but also to communicate it clearly.